-After more than 800,000 student hours and more than a million student kilometers in rafts, there has never been a RiverWatch safety incident requiring EMS 911 emergency medical services.
+After more than 800,000 participant hours and more than a million participant kilometers in rafts, there has never been a RiverWatch safety incident requiring EMS 911 emergency medical services.

-- RiverWatch guides carry an emergency responte plan, first aid kit, rescue rope, dry spare clothing and a cell phone.
+- RiverWatch guides carry an emergency response plan, first aid kit, rescue rope, dry spare clothing and a cell phone.

-- RiverWatch operates within urban centres that have calling access to EMS 911.
+- RiverWatch operates within urban areas that have calling access to EMS 911.